mkosir/react-demo-tab/README.md

 **styleExt**: 'css' | 'scss' ▶︎ `css`
 Style file extension for image to be displayed.

-## Create demos with CLI tool
+## Create demos with CLI

-Instead of manually creating demos, automate the process with [DemoTab CLI tool](https://github.com/mkosir/react-demo-tab-cli).
+Instead of manually creating demos, automate the process with [DemoZap CLI](https://github.com/mkosir/demozap).

 ## Development

 _Easily set up a local development environment!_

-Build all the examples and starts storybook server on [localhost:9009](http://localhost:9009):
+Build all the examples and starts storybook server on [localhost](http://localhost:9009):

 - clone
 - `npm install`